Cholesterol and Diabetes

-Type 1 diabetic patients who are in good control tend to have normal levels of lipoprotein.
+People with type 1 diabetes who are in good control tend to have normal levels of lipoprotein.
 Their composition of lipoproteins may be abnormal, but the effects of this on CHD is unknown.

-It does, however, seem reasonable that if type 1 diabetic patients have high LDL levels that they should meet the same goals as those for type 2 diabetic patients.
-Improved glycemic control may be more important in type 1 diabetic patients than type 2 in the reduction of CHD.
+It does, however, seem reasonable that if people with type 1 diabetes have high LDL levels, they should meet the same goals as those set for type 2 patients.
+Improved glycemic control may be more important in type 1 diabetes patients than type 2 in the reduction of CHD.

 Cholesterol and Diabetes Conclusion

 The moral of all of these facts is to know your numbers and talk to your healthcare provider to make sure you are within the guidelines for your own good health.
 Do talk over how to manage your diet and discuss "good" fats, fish oils, complex carbohydrates, photochemical packed foods, black tea, red wine, soy products and any other foods that you read about.
 A Registered Dietitian Nutritionist (RDN) can help individualize a meal plan for you.